collector-m/CarND-MPC-Project/README.md

 ## Parameters

-### Timesteps and dt
+### Timesteps (N) and dt

 Timesteps (N) of less than 10 seemed to have a car that would careen of the road.
 Timesteps over 10 seem to give us cars that would want to drive in a straight line.

 ### Cost Penalizations